 Deaths and injuries

-The UNICEF representative reported that since the beginning of the brutal civil war over 110 schools and hospitals have been attacked.
+The UNICEF representative reported that since the beginning of the civil war over 110 schools and hospitals have been attacked.

 These attacks have killed and injured thousands of children, Mr. Yett said.